 We don’t consider any of these Storytellers “bad” (to the contrary, they’re all good), but it’s tough to see more than a few in a day.
 The only can’t-miss ones for us are Norway, China, and Italy.
-With their new band, Canada might also be can’t-miss, but we haven’t seen that yet.
+United Kingdom and France are both good, but the Santa characters are pretty similar to one another, so choose one or the other.
 Pencil any other Storytellers in as time allows.

-That does it for Holidays Around the World at Epcot!
-With Candlelight Processional, the Holiday Storytellers, Joyful, and Illuminations: Peace on Earth, plus holiday snacks and decor, you could probably spend a day taking in just the Holidays Around the World at Epcot.
+That does it for the Storytellers who highlight the Holidays Around the World at Epcot!
+With Candlelight Processional, the Holiday Storytellers, and Illuminations: Peace on Earth, plus holiday snacks and decor, you could probably spend a day taking in just the Holidays Around the World at Epcot.
 However, that’s not what we recommend, as seeing every Storyteller in succession would be fairly taxing, especially for kids.
 Instead, mix some of these holiday offerings with a normal day at Epcot to give a Christmas flare to a normal day in the park.

 For comprehensive tips for planning your Christmas-time trip to Walt Disney World, check out our Ultimate Guide to Christmas at Walt Disney World.
 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.